 It had been discovered from Earth that Uranus – like Saturn – has rings.
 Voyager 2 surveyed Uranus’ rings and discovered 2 new ones, bringing the total number of rings to 11.
 Today, there are 13 known rings.

 Voyager 2 also discovered the presence of a magnetic field around Uranus.
-This discovery led scientists to believe that the planet’s crazy seasons are not the worse consequence of the planet’s unique tilt.
+This discovery led scientists to believe that the planet’s crazy seasons are not the worst consequence of the planet’s unique tilt.
 Due to the planet’s tilt, the magnetic field is also tilted at 59 degrees from the axis of rotation.
 In other words, the rotational and magnetic poles are so far apart that a compass would be useless.
 This creates a very non-uniform magnetic field that can vary by up to 10 times!

 The probe also discovered that Uranus has radiation belts similar to those of Saturn in intensity.
 Earth also has radiation belts with the two main ones being known as the Van Allen belts.

 And Voyager 2 studied the composition of the atmosphere of Uranus.
 It discovered that its atmosphere is very similar to that of the other gas giants and is composed mainly of hydrogen and helium.
 The interior of the planet contains more volatile gases such as methane, ammonia and water.
-In fact, methane is responsible for the planet’s green-blue colour since it absorbs light of longer wavelengths (red).
+In fact, methane is responsible for the planet’s green-blue color since it absorbs light of longer wavelengths (red).

 And so Voyager 2 vastly increased our knowledge of Uranus … and then left this world behind.